prometheus/prometheus/docs/configuration/alerting_rules.md

 For pending and firing alerts, Prometheus also stores synthetic time series of the form `ALERTS{alertname="<alert name>", alertstate="pending|firing", <additional alert labels>}`.
-The sample value is set to `1` as long as the alert is in the indicated active (pending or firing) state, and a single `0` value gets written out when an alert transitions from active to inactive state.
-Once inactive, the time series does not get further updates.
+The sample value is set to `1` as long as the alert is in the indicated active (pending or firing) state, and the series is marked stale when this is no longer the case.

 ### Sending alert notifications